Strain gauge: Variations in temperature

 Variations in temperature will cause a multitude of effects.
 The object will change in size by thermal expansion, which will be detected as a strain by the gauge.
 Resistance of the gauge will change, and resistance of the connecting wires will change.

 Most strain gauges are made from a constantan alloy.
 Various constantan alloys and Karma alloys have been designed so that the temperature effects on the resistance of the strain gauge itself largely cancel out the resistance change of the gauge due to the thermal expansion of the object under test.
 Because different materials have different amounts of thermal expansion, self-temperature compensation (STC) requires selecting a particular alloy matched to the material of the object under test.

 Strain gauges that are not self-temperature-compensated (such as isoelastic alloy) can be temperature compensated by use of the dummy gauge technique.
 A dummy gauge (identical to the active strain gauge) is installed on an unstrained sample of the same material as the test specimen.
 The sample with the dummy gauge is placed in thermal contact with the test specimen, adjacent to the active gauge.
 The dummy gauge is wired into a Wheatstone bridge on an adjacent arm to the active gauge so that the temperature effects on the active and dummy gauges cancel each other.
 (Murphy's law was originally coined in response to a set of gauges being incorrectly wired into a Wheatstone bridge.)

 Every material reacts when it heats up or when it cools down.
 This will cause strain gauges to register a deformation in the material which will make it change signal.
 To prevent this from happening strain gauges are made so they will compensate this change due to temperature.
 Dependent on the material of the surface where the strain gauge is assembled on, a different expansion can be measured.

 Temperature effects on the lead wires can be cancelled by using a "3-wire bridge" or a "4-wire ohm circuit" (also called a "4-wire Kelvin connection").

 In any case it is a good engineering practice to keep the Wheatstone bridge voltage drive low enough to avoid the self heating of the strain gauge.
 The self heating of the strain gauge depends on its mechanical characteristic (large strain gauges are less prone to self heating).
 Low voltage drive levels of the bridge reduce the sensitivity of the overall system.

 Applications

 Structural health monitoring

 Structural health monitoring (SHM) is used to monitor structures after their completion.
 To prevent failures, strain gauges are used to detect and locate damages and creep.
 A specific example is the monitoring of bridge cables increasing safety by detecting possible damages.
-Also, the bridge's behavior to unusual loads can be analyzed such as special heavy-duty transports.
+Also, the bridge's behavior to unusual loads such as special heavy-duty transports can be analyzed.